NJUVISION/Unicorn/README.md

 (You can also access some of them on our NJU BOX. ( https://box.nju.edu.cn/d/2739fe997265478c8673/ ))

 (Note: The training dataset generation methods and the amount of training dataset are not required to be fixed.
-We provide some examples in `data_utils/datasets/READMe.sh` to show how to perform sampling, partition, quantization, and other operations on raw mesh or point cloud data to generate the training datasets.)
+We provide some examples in `Unicorn-family/Unicorn-v1/data_utils/datasets/README.sh` to show how to perform sampling, partition, quantization, and other operations on raw mesh or point cloud data to generate the training datasets.)

-## Results

-`./results`

 ## Authors